SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Anthony-Chong.md

 ### Interests

-I’m pretty helpful if you need to ask me things and I can generally give an answer.
+My favorite hobby is sleeping, but I also play video games and do photography stuff

 ### What to Expect From Me

-I’d like to think I’m an outgoing person and extroverted!
-I’m very satirical tho so like even tho I may look like I hate u I promise I don’t <3
+I’m pretty helpful if you need to ask me things and I can generally give an answer.

 ### How I Envision My Relationship With My Mentee(s)